metorikhq/metorik-helper/readme.txt

 Customers who haven't ordered in 4 months and live in California? **Easy.**

-Read more about the segmenting system [here](https://metorik.com/blog/improved-segmenting-filtering-in-metorik?ref=wporg).

 = Send automated emails to customers =

-With [Metorik Engage](https://metorik.com/engage?ref=wporg) and it's accompanying segmenting system, you can send targeted emails to customers automatically as soon as they match certain rules.
+With [Metorik Engage](https://metorik.com/features/engage?ref=wporg) and it's accompanying segmenting system, you can send targeted emails to customers automatically as soon as they match certain rules.

 For example, email customers whenever they've spent over $500 and include a coupon code uniquely generated for them for 20% off.